ProfessorConfundus/PCs-Infinite-Ammo/README.md

 ## How it works

-This mod works by iterating through all prototypes in `data.raw["ammo"]` and making a version (prefixed with `pc-unlimited-` internally) that has a magazine size of `math.huge`, which is registered as infinity in-game.
+This mod works by iterating through all prototypes in `data.raw["ammo"]` and making a version (prefixed with `pc-unlimited-` internally) that has a magazine size of ~~math.huge~~ approx. 340 undecillion (changed due to ammo limit changes on Factorio's behalf).
 It then sets the ingredients to 1x original item + 1x Stone.

 ## Notes